Cassandra1kack/SOC_PORTFOLIO/Wazuh-Based-Detection-Projects/README.md

 **observations:**
-In the event viewer log, we see the attacker's machine Kali and its IP address` 192.168.100.20` (event ID: 4625). we also see the target account Administrator.
+In the event viewer log, we see the attacker's machine Kali and its IP address` 192.168.100.20` (event ID: 4625).
+After repeated failures → Successful login detected on account: cassandra • Host: DESKTOP-OUNOFU4

-This clearly indicates a **brute-force pattern**:
+This pattern clearly indicates a brute-force attack followed by account compromise.

 >> Same source IP
 >>>> Repeated failures
 >>>>>> Multiple credential attempts
+>>>>>>>> Successful login

 ## WAZUH log analysis : use case